 By the 1890s, the Milner Carriage Works had grown to become one of the largest vehicle producers in southern Ontario.
 Robert had established himself as one of Chatham’s “Captains of Industry.”
-Robert and his wife, Emma, built this Queen Anne style residence on the corner of William and Murray Streets in 1894.
+Robert and his wife, Emma, built this Queen Anne-style residence on the corner of William and Murray Streets in 1894.
 Together, they had seven children.

-1936, and Robert’s in 1941, their children donated the house to the City of Chatham.
+In 1943, following Emma’s death in 1936, and Robert’s in 1941, their children donated the house to the City of Chatham.
 For over 45 years, the residence served as the Chatham-Kent Museum.
 Today, the restored Milner Heritage House depicts the turn-of-the-century lifestyle of a successful industrialist and his family.
 Costumed interpreters take visitors back in time to 1905 when stereoscopes, gramophones and magic lanterns were a family’s means of entertainment, and a “modern” kitchen consisted of a wood stove, icebox and a new, all-purpose “Chatham” cupboard.

 The home also features a stunning collection of art by Emma Milner.
 Her greatest pieces were the incredibly detailed pencil portraits that she created of her family, friends and famous personalities of the day.

 Information & Services